Denial of Visa Applications

 thoroughly understand your situation in order to get to the root of the

 matter.
-At our law firm, we like to sit down with our clients during
+At our law firm, we like to sit down with our clients during an

-free initial consultations to get to know them, their situation, and their objectives.
+initial consultations to get to know them, their situation, and their objectives.
 We have found

 this to be an immense help when dealing with the USCIS and other relevant